-Seizing the opportunity to strengthen immunisation systems requires renewed global political will for childhood routine vaccinations that the UK Government is uniquely placed to lead as a major donor with significant influence

-UK Government's long-standing support, as well as financial and technical leadership on the immunisation agenda, must continue to drive global collective efforts to vaccine every child.
+Seizing the opportunity to strengthen immunisation systems requires renewed global political will for childhood routine vaccinations that the UK Government is uniquely placed to lead as a major donor with significant influence over the global immunisation policy agenda and with a key role in global public health and political platforms.
+Leadership on immunisation will also be integral to realising the UK's commitment to ending preventable deaths of women, newborns and children by 2030.
+The UK Government's long-standing support, as well as financial and technical leadership on the immunisation agenda, must continue to drive global collective efforts to vaccine every child.

-UK COMMITTEE FOR UNICEF RECOMMENDATIONS TO THE UK GOVERNMENT
+RECOMMENDATIONS TO THE UK GOVERNMENT

-- 1 Ensure that addressing declines in routine immunisation and promoting increased uptake of routine immunisation services is a key priority for action at global political and public health platforms in 2022 and beyond, including the G7, G20 and World Health Assembly. - Operationalise the FCDO health systems' strengthening strategyi and ensure that maintaining and strengthening routine immunisation services is prioritised. - 3 Honour pre-existing commitments to immunisation partners including Gavi 5.0, the Global Polio Eradication Initiative (GPEI), bilateral programming and the Expanded Programme on Immunisation and UNICEF. - 4 Provide £1 billion in additional support to Access to COVID Tools Accelerator (ACT-A)ii partners and in-country delivery costs for the international COVID-19 response in 2022, ensuring that COVID-19 vaccine delivery and operational costs are fully financed.
+- Ensure that addressing declines in routine immunisation and promoting increased uptake of routine immunisation services is a key priority for action at global political and public health platforms in 2022 and beyond, including the G7, G20 and World Health Assembly. - 2 Operationalise the FCDO health systems' strengthening strategyi and ensure that maintaining and strengthening routine immunisation services is prioritised. - 3 Honour pre-existing commitments to immunisation partners including Gavi 5.0, the Global Polio Eradication Initiative (GPEI), bilateral programming and the Expanded Programme on Immunisation and UNICEF. - Provide £1 billion in additional support to Access to COVID Tools Accelerator (ACT-A)ii partners and in-country delivery costs for the international COVID-19 response in 2022, ensuring that COVID-19 vaccine delivery and operational costs are fully financed.
 The UK should also ensure that all financial support for the global COVID-19 response is additional to the 0.5% of GNI ODA budget and not at the expense of existing commitments to global health and other essential services. - Use their governing role on global health multilateral boards to ensure core focus and core funding is maintained on reaching zero-dose children, equitable vaccination and polio eradication.
 The governance role must also be utilised to ensure cohesive approaches among global and immunisation actors to strengthen vaccination systems and balance the delivery of COVID-19 vaccination and routine immunisation services to prevent further disruption to childhood vaccination. - Build on its leadership in hosting the 2022 Global Pandemic Preparedness Summit by working with global health stakeholders to prioritise strengthening vaccination systems and committing to leading efforts to strengthen global health security by ensuring these systems are suitable to deliver new vaccines for future emergencies, while sustaining and increasing the uptake of new and existing childhood vaccines.

 i In December 2021, the FCDO produced a health systems strengthening positioning paper.
-Available at: www.gov.uk/government/publications/health-systems-strengthening-for-global-health-security-and-universal-health-coverage iii ACT-A is a global collaboration framework designed to increase access to COVID tools.
-Partners include the WHO, UNICEF, Gavi, the Global Fund, Unitaid, CEPI, FIND, the World Bank and the Bill and Melinda Gates Foundation
+Available at: www.gov.uk/government/publications/health-systems-strengthening-forglobal-health-security-and-universal-health-coverage ii ACT-A is a global collaboration framework designed to increase access to COVID tools.
+Partners include the WHO, UNICEF, Gavi, the Global Fund, Unitaid, CEPI, FIND, the World Bank and the Bill and Melinda Gates Foundation.